forbole/juno/README.md

 ## Usage

 Juno internally runs a single worker that consumes from a single queue.
 The queue contains block heights to aggregate and export to Postgres.
-Initially, it will export data starting from the latest block height it has stored until the latest known height on the chain.
-Any failed job (block height) is re-enqueued.
+Juno will start a new block even listener where for each new block, it will enqueue the height.

-Additionally, a `--sync-missing` flag can be provided to sync any failed or missing data from a previous export.
+In addition, it will also sync missing blocks from `--start-height` to the latest known height.

 For each block, juno will persist the block, the validators that committed/signed the block, and all the pre-commits for the block.